Environmental Justice and the NRC

 - consider whether establishing formal mechanisms to gather external stakeholder input would benefit any future environmental justice efforts

 The NRC will engage with internal and external stakeholders and interested persons representing a broad range of perspectives to solicit their views.
 The staff will leverage institutional knowledge and use NRC transformation initiatives, where practicable, to inform the review.
-The results of the review are due to the Commission in February 2022.
+In early December, the Commission granted the team’s request for an extension to allow sufficient time to assess the large number of public comments received.
+The results of the review are now due to the Commission in late March 2022.

 Questions for the Public

 The staff’s Environmental Justice Review Team is requesting public comment to aid in this review.
 The staff published a Federal Register notice on July 9, 2021, requesting comments through August 23, 2021.
-The comment period has now been extended to October 29, 2021 (Federal Register notice).
+The comment period was extended to October 29, 2021 (Federal Register notice).
 This notice includes several questions on which the staff is particularly interested in receiving input.

 What is your understanding of what is meant by environmental justice at the NRC?